-I also want to add, that cold weather, by itself, can cause a runny nose without necessarily having a cold, and this allows for the virus so be carried in those secretions, which probably facilitates transmission.
+I also want to add that cold weather, by itself, can cause a runny nose without necessarily having a cold, and this allows for the virus to be carried in those secretions, which probably facilitates transmission.

-Forty percent of common colds are caused by rhinoviruses.
-The second most common cause of cold is the coronavirus, the normal one, not this novel coronavirus, aka SARS-CoV-2.
+Rhinoviruses cause forty percent of common colds.
+The covid’s second most common cause of cold is the normal one, not this novel covid, aka SARS-CoV-2.

 Its been shown that the rhinovirus reproduces more quickly at cooler temperatures means you might catch a cold more quickly if you’re chilly.

-And this probably applies to the coronavirus as well.
+And this probably applies to the covid as well.

-It’s likely that with the combination of all of these 5 factors, meaning, cooler temp, lower humidity, people staying indoors more often in winter months, cold weather causing runny noses, and our immune system being more active when it’s warmer, these combinations of factors likely explain why colds, flu, and COVID-19 are more likely to cause infections in the winter months.
+It’s likely that with the combination of all of these 5 factors, meaning cooler temp, lower humidity, people staying indoors more often in winter months, cold weather causing runny noses, and our immune system being more active when it’s warmer, these combinations of factors likely explain why colds, flu, and COVID are more likely to cause infections in the winter months.

 But there is likely a 6thfactor as well.
 And that is vitamin D.